spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Introduction

 Here we present \texttt{spOccupancy}, an \texttt{R} package that fits SSOMs, MSOMs, and IOMs that can accommodate spatial autocorrelation in potentially massive data sets.
-All models in \texttt{spOccupancy} are implemented using \pg data augmentation \citep{polson2013}, which results in a computationally efficient Gibbs sampler that we implement in \texttt{C/C++} using \texttt{R}'s foreign language interface.
-We fit spatial SSOMs, MSOMs, and IOMs in a point-referenced framework using either Gaussian processes or Nearest Neighbor Gaussian Processes (NNGPs; \citealt{datta2016hierarchical, finley2019efficient}), which allows \texttt{spOccupancy} to fit computationally efficient models even for large spatial data sets.
-In this paper, we first describe nonspatial and spatial SSOMs, MSOMs, and IOMs, and subsequently detail the use of \pg data augmentation and NNGPs to enable the estimation of species distributions using large data sets while accounting for both imperfect detection and spatial autocorrelation.
-We then describe the functionality of \texttt{spOccupancy}, and illustrate its features using simulations and two case studies on breeding birds in the USA.
+We fit spatial SSOMs, MSOMs, and IOMs in a point-referenced framework using either Gaussian processes or Nearest Neighbor Gaussian Processes (NNGPs; \citealt{datta2016hierarchical, finley2019efficient}).
+NNGPs use local information from a small set of nearest neighbors to closely approximate a full Gaussian process while drastically reducing computational complexity \citep{finley2019efficient}, which allows \texttt{spOccupancy} to fit computationally efficient models even for large spatial data sets.
+In this paper, we review SSOMs, MSOMs, and IOMs, describe the functionality of \texttt{spOccupancy}, and illustrate its features using two case studies on breeding birds in the USA.